ssg: static site generator

 ssg.sh builds static websites by converting markdown to html, applying templates, executing site scripts, honoring ignore files, zipping content, and copying other files unchanged. on subsequent runs, it only updates what has changed.

-it's a 10 kb shell script with an optional dependency on lowdown.
+it's a 12 kb shell script with an optional dependency on lowdown.

-ssg.png actual source code of ssg.sh
+ssg.png actual source code of ssg.sh. feel free to fork it

 install